Aklakan/libnss-json/README.md

 Whether this is a feasibile approach from security and performance perspectives has yet to be determined.

 ## Building
+Enter the `libnss-json` folder.

-* `make`: This compiles the files in `src` and creates a `libnss_json.so.2` in the `target` folder.
+* `make`: Run this to compile the files in `src` and create a `libnss_json.so.2` in the `target` folder.

 If make yields an error, please report an issue.

 ## Installing

-*First of all, make sure you have an open terminal where you are root!* You can easily disable the nss-json service as root, but you may not be able to make yourself root if something goes wrong.
+**First of all, make sure you have an open terminal where you are root!** You can easily disable the nss-json service as root, but you may not be able to make yourself root if something goes wrong.

-* `make install`: This copies the `libnss_json.so.2` to /lib and runs `ldconfig`.
+* `make install`: This copies the `libnss_json.so.2` to `/lib` and runs `ldconfig`.
 At this point, no harm should be caused.

 ### Enabling the service